manus-aiattack/dlnk-platform-complete/docs/archive/UPGRADE_SUMMARY.md

 ## 🎉 Conclusion

-The dLNk Attack Platform has been successfully upgraded to **100% production readiness**.
+The Connext Security Platform has been successfully upgraded to **100% production readiness**.
 All critical components have been implemented, tested, and documented.
 The platform is now ready for production deployment with:

 - ✅ Complete feature set
 - ✅ Comprehensive testing